MikeDigitize/JSFundamentals/README.md

 ### Summary

 Variables defined as type literals, besides object, are known as primitives.
 They are represented in memory as their primitive values.
 Variables defined from a type constructor are objects and are stored in memory as objects.
-They consequently contain all properties from their constructor and therefore have a larger memory footprint than primitives.
-Since primitives can still temporarily access properties on their type constructor they are nearly always the preferable choice when defining variables over their constructor counterparts.
+They consequently contain all properties from their constructor's prototype and therefore have a larger memory footprint than primitives.
+Since primitives can still temporarily access properties on their type constructor's prototype they are nearly always the preferable choice when defining variables over their constructor counterparts.

 ### Chaining